tobega/tailspin-v0/TailspinReference.md

 * `::value` returns the value.

 ## Relations
-A relation, as in relational algebra, is like a set of [structures](#structures) (often referred to as tuples in relational algebra) with the same set of keys (normally referred to as attributes, because keys have a slightly different meaning in databases).
+A relation, as in [relational algebra](https://en.wikipedia.org/wiki/Relational_algebra), is like a set of [structures](#structures) (often referred to as tuples in relational algebra) with the same set of keys (normally referred to as attributes, because keys have a slightly different meaning in databases).
 A relation is similar to a table in a SQL database except there are no duplicate rows.
+The relational algebra used in Tailspin attempts to be true to [The third manifesto](http://thethirdmanifesto.com/) and a good intro is chapter 2 of [Data types and the relational model](https://www.dcs.warwick.ac.uk/~hugh/TTM/DTATRM.pdf).

 The set of keys/attributes of the relation is called the heading of the relation.
 It is currently not possible to specify the intended heading for an empty relation, but it gets accepted as a wildcard heading.
 If you need to give